clayton-colovore/infoset-ng/README.md

 ```
 $ ./server.py
 ```
-Make sure you have a valid configuration file in the `etc/` directory
+Make sure you have a valid configuration file in the `etc/` directory.

+There are also examples of system startup scripts in the `examples/linux/systemd` and `examples/linux/systemd` to allow you to run the API as a system service.

 ## Using the API
 This section outlines how to use the API